 - a fact sheet outlining self-acquittal where applicable

-You and your administering body where applicable must sign your funding agreement and return to Arts NT before your grant can be paid.
+You and your administering body where applicable must sign and return your funding agreement before your grant can be paid.

 You should not start your activities until the funding agreement is signed by Arts NT, the applicant and the administering body.

 Grant acquittal requirements are outlined in your funding agreement.

 For most grants you will need to submit an acquittal report online through GrantsNT.
 Reports need to be submitted no later than 13 weeks after the agreed activity completion date.